-The First Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised
+The First-Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised

 1. There Are No Profits

 Corporate profits have been virtually flat since 2011 and were below average in the first half of 2016.
 From 2011Q2 to 2016Q2 (the last quarter for which data is available), profits after taxes and adjusted for inventory and capital consumption averaged just $1,557.1 billion with a mean of $1561.5 billion.
-But profits in the first half of 2016 averaged just $1,526.3.
+But profits in the first half of 2016 averaged just $1,526.3 billion.

-Moreover, given the strength of the dollar in the latter half of 2016, foreign profits, particularly from Eurozone countries, will likely be lower in 2016Q4 because they will be translated at the average rate for the fourth quarter.
-For example, a €1,000,000 in sales in 2015Q4 would would have translated to approximately $1,102,340 in sales.
-The same amount of euro denominated sales in 2016Q4 translates to just $1,091,346.
+Moreover, given the strength of the dollar in the latter half of 2016, foreign profits, particularly from eurozone countries, will likely be lower in 2016Q4 because they will be translated at the average rate for the fourth quarter.
+For example, €1,000,000 in sales in 2015Q4 would have translated to approximately $1,102,340 in sales.
+The same amount of euro-denominated sales in 2016Q4 translates to just $1,091,346.
 That's about a one percent lower profit.
-European sales will also decline simply because US imports of goods and services will be somewhat higher for Eurozone consumers.
-(A similar diminution in dollar denominated profits will be seen when UK sales are translated from GBP to USD.)
+European sales will also decline simply because US imports of goods and services will be somewhat higher for eurozone consumers.
+(A similar diminution in dollar-denominated profits will be seen when UK sales are translated from GBP to USD.)

 There's also not much to expect from earnings in 2017.